IBM/aspera-cli/README.md

 Creation of a node with a self-managed node is similar, but the command `aoc admin ats access_key create` is replaced with `node access_key create` on the private node itself.

+### List of files to transfer

+Source files are provided as a list with the `sources` option.
+Refer to section [File list](#file_list)

+Note the special case when the source files are located on "Aspera on Cloud" (i.e. using access keys and the `file id` API).

+Source files are located on "Aspera on cloud", when :

+* the server is Aspera on Cloud, and executing a download or recv
+* the agent is Aspera on Cloud, and executing an upload or send

+In this case:

+* If there is a single file : specify the full path
+* Else, if there are multiple files:
+  * All source files must be in the same source folder
+  * Specify the source folder as first item in the list
+  * followed by the list of file names.

 ### Packages

 The webmail-like application.